emergingsana123/mdelite-facility-assessment/README.md

 ## Known Limitations

-**Local server dependency** — The application requires the Flask server to be running locally.
-It cannot be deployed to a static hosting provider (such as GitHub Pages or Netlify) without modification.
-A full deployment requires a hosting environment that supports Python, such as Render or Railway.

 **CMS data refresh cadence** — CMS updates its provider datasets on a monthly basis.
 The data displayed in the application reflects the most recent CMS release and may not reflect changes that occurred within the current month.

 **State averages availability** — The averages dataset contains one row per state and one row for the national average.
 If CMS has not published averages for a given state in the current dataset release, state average fields will display "N/A — not reported".